Skip to main content

 Holly Saehr, Pierz, MN

 Holly spends her time contributing to the agricultural community, particularly in promoting conservation, education, and leadership.
 In 2022, she played a key role in hosting a stop on the Morrison SWCD’s conservation bus tour.
 She took the initiative to create a detailed slideshow featuring in-field photos to help educate attendees on their strip tillage practices, a system she helped implement with her family.
 To top it off, she personally purchased ice cream for all attendees, a thoughtful gesture that highlighted not only her commitment to conservation but also her pride and dedication to the dairy industry.
-In 2023, the Saehr family generously participated in a local conservation field day, where they were invited to sit on a farmer panel discussing their transition to strip tillage.
-Although she couldn’t attend in person due to needing to cover chores that day, she still did the heavy lifting behind the scenes, preparing and updating a full slideshow presentation with current photos to ensure their story was shared.
-Her willingness to support the event, even without being in the spotlight, speaks volumes about her reliability and selflessness.
+That same year, the Morrison SWCD recognized her family's continued commitment to soil health and sustainable practices by honoring them with the Outstanding Conservationist of the Year award.

 Noreen Thomas, Dilworth, MN

-Kayla Kohrs, Glencoe, MN
+Kayla Cohrs, Glencoe, MN

 Women in Ag Event & Award Ceremony